Follow Us! ThumbsUp

 • No compliance: At present, there is no focus on compliance and related risks for this solution, though its competitors across fraud risk and risk reporting often address this area.

-Founded in 2015 and with offices in the Czech Republic and the USA, this startup offers transaction and fraud risk detection and analysis, inclusive of risk-based SCA.
-The vendor has so far received funding from Rockaway Capital, Springtide Ventures and EASME.
+Founded in 2015 and with offices in the Czech Republic and the USA, this startup offers transaction and fraud risk detection and analysis, including risk-based SCA.
+The vendor has so far received funding from Rockaway Capital, Springtide Ventures, and EASME.

-Credit risk, transaction risk and KYC compliance are the main areas ThreatMark can address, promising to minimize fraud inclusive of human error stemming from social engineering, phishing and zero-day attacks.
+Credit risk, transaction risk, and Know Your Customer (KYC) compliance are the main areas ThreatMark can address, promising to minimize fraud inclusive of human error stemming from social engineering, phishing, and zero-day attacks.

 ThreatMark Pricing

-• Unfortunately, ThreatMark has not made public the pricing for AFS.
-Clair plans start from $250/month or $0.1/loan.
+• Unfortunately, ThreatMark has not made public the pricing for its Anti-Fraud Suite.

 • Your needs are related to credit risk and KYC compliance, including onboarding and account opening.

-Iovation has been a popular name in the fraud fighting world for customers in the iGaming sector.
-In 2018, it was acquired by TransUnion and rebranded – now serving customers using the moniker TruValidate.
-Part of TransUnion’s suite of products, TruValidate can help its clients deal with risk through additional solutions – for example, those linked to credit risk and customer experience.
+Iovation has been popular in the fraud-fighting world for customers in the iGaming sector.
+In 2018, it was acquired by TransUnion and rebranded, now serving customers using the moniker TruValidate.

 TruValidate focuses on mitigating compliance and risk linked to KYC and CDD, identity verification, and fraud at large.
 To do so, it employs IP analysis, behavior tracking, device fingerprinting, and more industry staples.
 There is also strong document verification using facial recognition.